 BELOW: An alternative to using a Biscuit Joiner is to use a Kreg Pockethole Jig.

 GOOD TO KNOW: The reason it was important to place the planks face-side down was to allow for fitting a crossbeam across the glued planks, and you don't have to move the planks to do this if they are already face down.

-6. To finish off the edges around the table I used my Dremel Trio and a 'V' cutting bit to chamfer the edge at a 45-degree angle.
+6. To finish off the edges around the table I used my Dremel Trio and a 'V' cutting bit to chamfer the edge at a 45-degree angle - or use a router.

 7. The entire table was then sanded, first with 120-grit to ensure an even finish and then with 240-grit to make it nice and smooth.

 I'm not a big fan of pine purely because I don't like the yellow colour.
 Then I came up with the idea to give the table a very light whitewash finish to diminish the naturally yellow colour.
 Note: If you want a darker finish, apply Woodoc Gel Stain in your choice of wood tint and then apply a Woodoc Interior Sealer.